scrooloose/turbot/README.md

 Log into ActiveAdmin, at `http://localhost:3000/admin` with email:
 `admin@example.com` and password: `password`

-Click 'Users' from the top nav, then click the 'New User' button.
-Fill in the form, leaving profile blank for now, and submit.
+Click 'Users' from the top nav, click the 'New User' button and fill in the form.
+Leave the topics empty for now.

-Note: Your profile's `Name` is used to sign the messages you send.

 **Pull down your profile and associate it to your newly created user**